 The registration fee is $675 per team if payment is received on or before May 4, 2018.
 The fee is $695 per team on or after May 5, 2018.
 Schools that first qualified after April 1 have until May 11 to register at the lower rate.
-The deadline to accept an invitation is May 18, or when the field fills, whichever comes first.
+Registration will close on May 18, but the field may fill earlier.

 The field has historically filled.
-Qualifying for the tournament does not guarantee a spot in the field, it merely enables your team to register for one of the spots if a spot is available.
-Once you have qualified, you should register as soon as you can to ensure your team a berth in the tournament.
-The field for the 2017 HSNCT filled around March 1 (though a number of teams were promoted from the waitlist after that).
+Receiving an invitation to the tournament does not guarantee a spot in the field, it merely allows your team to register for a spot if one is available.
+Once you have qualified, you should register as soon as you can to ensure your team a spot in the tournament.
+Last year, the field filled around March 1 (though some teams were promoted from the waitlist after that).

-One week after the field first fills (and the waitlist starts), teams that withdraw from the tournament will be liable for 50% of the base registration fee as a cancellation penalty.
-In addition, even if the field has not closed, teams that cancel on or after April 15 will be liable for 10% of the base registration fee; teams that cancel on or after May 1 will be liable for 50% of the base registration fee; and teams that cancel on or after May 20 will be liable for 75% of the base registration fee.
-Those deadlines notwithstanding, every team will have a one-week grace period from the time of its registration during which it may cancel with no penalty.
+One week after the field first filled (and the waitlist started), which was February 26, 2018, teams who withdraw from the tournament will be liable for 50% of the base registration fee as a cancellation penalty.
+In addition, regardless of the field status, teams who cancel on or after April 15 will be liable for 10% of the base registration fee; teams who cancel on or after May 1 will be liable for 50% of the base registration fee; and teams who cancel on or after May 20 will be liable for 75% of the base registration fee.
+Those deadlines notwithstanding, every team will have a one-week grace period from the date of registration, during which cancellation incurs no penalty.

 Early Buzzer Bonus